softwareguru/airflowsummit-website/content/speakers/marco-kuttelwesch/_index.md

  - 2025
 ---

-Marco Küttelwesch, a Software Developer at Robert Bosch GmbH brings in 16 years of experience in testing, automation and orchestration environments.
-He works since 4 years in testing automation workflows for automated driving and assistance system projects and contributed to the Edge Worker provider package in Airflow.
+Marco Küttelwesch, a Software Developer at Bosch brings in 16 years of experience in testing, automation, and orchestration environments.
+For the past 4 years he has worked on testing automation workflows for automated driving and assistance system projects.
+He has also contributed to the Edge Worker provider package in Airflow.